Historic

 More details Less details

-9 Aviles sits on Aviles Street—the oldest documented street in the United States, laid out in 1572.
-This intimate venue occupies a beautifully restored historic building that has been thoughtfully updated while preserving its 18th-century character.
+9 Aviles wedding venue sits on the oldest street in the U.S., laid out in 1572.
+This small venue fills a restored historic building.
+It's been updated, but the old character is still there.

-What makes 9 Aviles special is the combination of history and intimacy.
-This isn't a venue trying to accommodate 200 guests—it's designed for couples who want their wedding day to feel personal and connected.
-Every corner has character, every detail has a story.
+What makes 9 Aviles special?
+History plus intimacy.
+This isn't a 200-guest venue.
+It's built for couples who want their day to feel personal.
+Every corner has character.

 Why We Love Photographing at 9 Aviles

-As preferred vendors at 9 Aviles, we've had the privilege of photographing many weddings in this historic space.
-We know where the light falls at every hour, which angles capture the courtyard's magic, and how to use the surrounding streets to expand your portrait possibilities.
+As preferred vendors here, we've shot many weddings in this space.
+We know where the light falls at every hour.
+We know the best angles and the nearby streets for more photo variety.

-The venue's intimate scale is a gift for photography.
-We're close to the emotion—the tears during vows, the laughter during toasts, the quiet moments between the couple.
-Nothing feels staged or distant.
+A small venue like this is a gift for photos.
+We're close to the emotion - the tears during vows, the laughs during toasts, the quiet moments.
+Nothing feels staged.

-And the location is unbeatable.
-Step outside and you're on America's oldest street, surrounded by 450 years of history.
-The Cathedral Basilica, the Plaza, the bayfront—all within walking distance for portrait variety.
+The location is unbeatable.
+Step outside and you're on America's oldest street.
+The Cathedral, the Plaza, the bayfront - all a short walk away for more portrait spots.

 Best Photo Locations